gabybrow/minesweeper-api/README.md

 And then the app runs on `localhost:8080`

 ------------------------------------------------------
+## Heroku

+The API is deployed in https://shrouded-lake-61583.herokuapp.com

-You can find some basic documentation in `localhost:8080/api-docs`
+You can find some basic documentation in `https://shrouded-lake-61583.herokuapp.com/api-docs`